 4. Alex Trochut

 Born in Barcelona, Alex Trochut established his design studio in his home city before relocating to New York.
 Through his design, illustration and typographic practice, he has developed an expressive visual style that has attracted the attention of clients such as Coca-Cola, Nike and Apple.
 He recently lectured at Shillington in New York too.
 Expect to see a lot more of Alex on the scene.

 Gabby Lord is an Australian designer and art director, living in Berlin.
 Passionate about design for both print and screen, she works on a diverse range of projects for brands such as Jetstar, Qantas and Red Bull Music Academy.
 Aside from her work, she also spends a lot of time writing a weekly newsletter called OMGLORD – one we'd highly recommend subscribing to.

 6. Leta Sobierajski

 Leta Sobierajski is an independent designer and art director based in New York City combining traditional graphic design elements with photography, art, and styling to create utterly unique visuals.
 Her work is incredibly diverse, ranging from conventional identities to brilliantly bizarre compositions.
-As of October 2016, Leta began a design studio with her husband and collaborator, Wade Jeffree, in which they focus their unusual eye on projects ranging from branding, art direction, installation, to video.
+As of October 2016, Leta began a design studio with her husband and collaborator, Wade Jeffree, in which they focus their great eye on projects ranging from branding, art direction, installation, to video.
 Her Instagram feed alone is worth a follow.